kyma-project/control-plane/README.md

 ## Reconciler

-If you want to deploy only the [Reconciler](https://github.com/kyma-incubator/reconciler) for testing purposes:
+If you want to deploy only the [Reconciler](https://github.com/kyma-incubator/reconciler) for testing purposes, run:

 ```bash
 cd tools/reconciler